History of Paraguay: Morínigo, 1940–48

 The Colorados helped Moríñigo crush the insurgency, but the man who saved Moríñigo's government during crucial battles was the commander of the General Brúgez Artillery Regiment, Lieutenant Colonel Alfredo Stroessner.
 When a revolt at the Asunción Navy Yard put a strategic working-class neighborhood in rebel hands, Stroessner's regiment quickly reduced this area to rubble.
 When rebel gunboats threatened to dash upriver from Argentina to bombard the capital into submission, Stroessner's forces battled furiously and destroyed them.

 By the end of the rebellion in August 1948 the Colorado Party, which had been out of power since 1904, had almost total control in Paraguay.
 The fighting had simplified politics by eliminating all other parties and by reducing the size of the army.
 As 90% of the officer corps had joined the rebels, fewer individuals were now in a position to compete for power.

 However, the Colorados were split into rival factions.
 The hardline guionistas, headed by the fiery left-leaning nationalist writer and publisher Juan Natalicio González, opposed democratic practices.
-The moderate democráticos, led by Federico Chávez, favored free elections and a power-sharing arrangement with the other parties.
+The moderate democráticos, led by Federico Chaves, favored free elections and a power-sharing arrangement with the other parties.

 With Moríñigo's backing, González used his Guión Rojo paramilitary to intimidate democráticos and gain his party's presidential nomination.
 He ran unopposed in the long-promised 1948 elections.
 Suspecting that Moríñigo would not relinquish power to González, a group of Colorado military officers, including Stroessner, removed Moríñigo from office on 3 June 1948.
-After a short Presidency, González joined Moríñigo in exile and Chavez assumed Presidency on 10 September 1949.
+After a short Presidency, González joined Moríñigo in exile and Chaves assumed Presidency on 10 September 1949.

 Moríñigo had maintained order by severely restricting individual liberties, but as a result, he created a political vacuum.
 When he tried to fill it with the Colorado Party, he split the party in two, and neither faction could establish itself in power without help from the military.
 The creation of one-party rule and order at the expense of political liberty and acceptance of the army's role as the final political arbiter created conditions for the emergence of Stroessner's regime.